 Work-related ice breakers

 The vast majority of questions in a job interview will be related to you or your potential at work in some capacity.
 The interviewer isn’t there for a nice chat.
 There is a category of ice breaker questions that are loosely related to your future role.
-While you should be too serious in your replies, think about how your answer will be received.
+While you should not be too serious in your replies, think about how your answer will be received.

 - What is the most useful lesson you have learned at work?